konturio/bundle-size-diff/README.md

-# Bundle size diff from webpack with Github Actions
+# Bundle size diff from vite with Github Actions

 Action that allows you to generate diff report between branches.
 This way you always know when things go sideways :)